 - Having our friends, family, and customers become Backblaze Drive Farmers.

 We had other paths of action we could have taken when the drive crisis hit:

-In the end we did “none of the above”, instead choosing to shoulder the responsibility ourselves by doing drive farming, “shucking” external drives, and changing drive manufacturers to so we could keep with our commitment to $5/month unlimited online backup.
+In the end we did none of the above, instead choosing to shoulder the responsibility ourselves by doing drive farming, “shucking” external drives, and changing drive manufacturers so we could keep with our commitment to $5/month unlimited online backup.

 Is It Over Yet?

 As we noted earlier, our price per gigabyte is finally about the same as it was before the Drive Crisis.
-You can see from the chart below that the trend line for the 4TB drives we are now using seems to align with the drives purchased outside of the Drive Crisis period (Oct 2011-September 2013).
+You can see from the chart below that the trend line for the 4TB drives we are now using seems to align with the drives purchased outside of the drive crisis period (October 2011-September 2013).
 Since a majority of the drives we purchased during the Drive Crisis were 3TB, that trend line clearly shows the detrimental affect the Drive Crisis had over that two year period.

-When the Drive Crisis started, industry pundits estimated that the hard drive market would take anywhere from 3 months to 1 year to recover.
+When the drive crisis started, industry pundits estimated that the hard drive market would take anywhere from three months to one year to recover.
 No one guessed two years.
 Was the delay simply an issue in rebuilding and/or relocating the manufacturing and assembly facilities?
 Did the fact that the two industry leaders, Seagate and Western Digital, had to integrate large acquisitions slow down the recovery and subsequent innovation?
-What about the dramatic shift towards tablets and away from Desktops and Laptops, has that changed the hard drive market and the declining cost per gigabyte trend line forever?
+What about the dramatic shift towards tablets and away from desktops and laptops, has that changed the hard drive market and the declining cost per gigabyte trend line forever?